‘RHOBH’ Star Denise Richards Reveals She Was Bullied

 Denise Richards had her share of fights and conflicts on her first season of the Real Housewives of Beverly Hills, but it wasn’t anything she couldn’t handle.
 According to the Daily Mail, the 48-year-old actress says that she was bullied when she was younger and learned how to handle “catty girls.”

-Richards was a cheerleader in high school, and she says that they could be cruel.
+Richards learned the hard way that kids could be cruel.

 “I was a cheerleader in high school,” she said.
 “And there were always catty girls around, it’s nothing new.”